Adidem23/SecureBid_Frontend/README.md

 # Tender Allocation System Using Blockchain
  This is my EDI Project in which users can subscribes to Government recent tenders .They can also see , Trade and mutually Exchange tenders.
-This is Only Solidity Realted Part is There in this Repository .
-For Full Project Check out SecureBid_Final Repository
+This is Only Solidity Realted Part is There .
+This Repo Contains Intermediate Part of SecureBid Platform Where We have Complete Backend but Intermediate Frontend

 # Features :
 - Allocate Tenders
 - Bid and Auctionize Tenders